RobustBench/robustbench/README.md

 interpretability ([Tsipras et al. (2018)](https://arxiv.org/abs/1805.12152), [Kaur et al. (2019)](https://arxiv.org/abs/1910.08640), [Engstrom et al. (2019)](https://arxiv.org/abs/1906.00945)) generalization ([Xie et al. (2019)](https://arxiv.org/abs/1911.09665), [Zhu et al. (2019)](https://arxiv.org/abs/1909.11764), [Bochkovskiy et al. (2020)](https://arxiv.org/abs/2004.10934)), security ([Tramèr et al. (2018)](https://arxiv.org/abs/1811.03194), [Saadatpanah et al. (2019)](https://arxiv.org/abs/1906.07153)).
-We plan to extend the benchmark to other threat models in the future going beyond Lp-bounded perturbations.
+We plan to extend the benchmark to other threat models in the future: first to other Lp-norms and then to more general perturbation sets.

-`AdvBench` consists from two parts: a website with the leaderboard, and a collection of robust models `model zoo` The tutorial below shows what one can do with the `model_zoo`.
+`AdvBench` consists from two parts: a website with the leaderboard, and a collection of robust models **Model Zoo**.
+The tutorial below shows what one can do with the `model_zoo`.